vaaas/ao3_wrangling_scripts/README.md

-alt-e | focus synonym autocomplete bar. if the tag is already a synonym, remove the synonym and then focus the bar alt-f | focus fandom autocomplete bar alt-r | open works listing alt-m | open comments page alt-u | toggle unwrangeable checkbox alt-i | toggle canonical checkbox alt-c | focus characters autocomplete bar (if relationship tag) alt-g | go to the canonical's page (if it exists) alt-a | select all characters in a relationship tag (if any exist) alt-o | open tag mergers alt-n | focus the tag's name alt-v | open the rel helper (if relationship tag)
+alt-e | focus synonym autocomplete bar. if the tag is already a synonym, remove the synonym and then focus the bar alt-f | focus fandom autocomplete bar alt-r | open works listing alt-p | open comments page alt-u | toggle unwrangeable checkbox alt-i | toggle canonical checkbox alt-c | focus characters autocomplete bar (if relationship tag) alt-g | go to the canonical's page (if it exists) alt-a | select all characters in a relationship tag (if any exist) alt-shift-a | select all fandoms alt-o | open tag mergers alt-n | focus the tag's name alt-v | open the rel helper (if relationship tag)